unblocked-games-star/.github/profile/README.md

 **Why it's popular:** The timeless, simple mechanics and addictive nature of the game have made Tetris a global phenomenon for decades.

 ---
+Unblocked Games 76 is a popular online platform offering a wide range of free, unblocked games.
+Accessible from schools, offices, or restricted networks, it provides various genres, including action, strategy, and puzzles.
+Players can enjoy these games without worrying about restrictions, making it a fun and accessible option for entertainment.